Murray Parker (cricketer)

 Norman Murray Parker (born 28 August 1948) is a former New Zealand cricketer who played in three Test matches and one One Day International during 1976.

+Parker was born in Dannevirke and grew up in Warkworth in the Northland Region, where he attended Mahurangi College.
+Later he studied at the University of Otago before going to a teachers' college in Christchurch.
+His first post as a teacher was at Timaru Boys' High School, where he taught science and physical education from 1971 to 2013.
+His wife Verna, whom he married in 1970, taught at Timaru Girls' High School.

 His highest first-class cricket score was 135 in his first game for Canterbury in 1973–74, in a team total of 225.

-Beyond cricket
+He also played for South Canterbury in the Hawke Cup.

-His brother John also played for New Zealand and was in the team with Murray for his four international matches.
+His brother John also played Test cricket for New Zealand and was in the team with Murray for his four international matches.
 His son Mark was also a promising cricketer, but his professional career was cut short when he was killed in the 2002 Bali bombings.

-Murray was a Science and Physical Education teacher at Timaru Boys' High School between 1971 and 2013.